The world could get its first trillionaire within 10 years, anti-poverty group Oxfam says

 Oxfam’s interim executive director said the report showed that the world is entering a “decade of division.”

 “We have the top five billionaires, they have doubled their wealth.
-On the other hand, almost 5 billion people have become poorer,” Amitabh Behar said in an interview in Davos, Switzerland, where the forum’s annual meeting takes place starting Tuesday.
+On the other hand, almost 5 billion people have become poorer,” Amitabh Behar said in an interview in Davos, Switzerland, where the forum’s annual meeting takes place this week.

 John D. Rockefeller of Standard Oil fame is widely considered to have become the world’s first billionaire in 1916.